← Claude Code Hub

 claude --resume

 Shows a list of recent sessions to choose from.
 You can search by name or date.
+Rename and color-code your sessions to make that list easier to navigate.

 3. Fork a session